ATTENTION: The Lemerand Wing will be closed for an exhibit installation on Monday, March 24 through Friday, March 28.

-The L. Gale Lemerand Wing features the Cuban Foundation Museum, the Prehistory of Florida Gallery, and exhibits on African Art and Weaponry from around the world.
+The L. Gale Lemerand Wing features the Cuban Foundation Museum, the Prehistory of Florida Gallery, and exhibits on Weaponry from around the world.
 The L. Gale Lemerand Wing also contains several locations for rotating temporary and traveling exhibitions.

 The Cuban Foundation Museum is home to one of the most important collections of Cuban fine and folk art outside of Cuba.
 The collection chronicles 300 years of Cuban history and art in more than 200 objects.